-So if, like me, you want to make sure that the dreaded colds and flu don't visit this winter, leading media medic, Dr Dawn Harper, in conjunction with ColdZyme which fights the cause of the common cold, have compiled a few tips that are definitely good for our health.
+So if, like me, you want to make sure that the dreaded colds and flu don’t visit this winter, leading media medic, Dr Dawn Harper, in conjunction with ColdZyme which fights the cause of the common cold, has compiled a few tips that are definitely good for our health.

-Dr Harper’s Top Tips
+Dr Harper’s Top Tips For Avoiding Colds And Flu

 • Wash your hands regularly – contrary to popular belief, most coughs and colds are spread by hand contact not by coughs and sneezes, so simply keeping your hands clean will go a long way to protecting yourself.